 Thompson’s next phase marked a return to food.
 She quit Chanel, enrolled in a French culinary institute in New York, then eventually found her way to a now-shuttered restaurant in Tasmania, Ethos Eat Drink.
 It was on her days off here that she began making PolkaPants prototypes.

 “[At Ethos] it was a beautiful open-plan kitchen and more of an interactive experience with diners, so as chefs we’d have to run food out to tables,” says Thompson.
 “I was like ‘why?!’
 I was wearing horrible, generic chefs trousers or cooking in ASOS trousers that would bleed over my chef whites when I scrubbed down the stove.”

 Since relocating to London, Thompson uses local British manufacturers to produce PolkaPants.

-In October, Thompson will launch a PolkaPants collaboration with British chef Gizzi Erskine (a TV cook with a trademark beehive).
+In October, Thompson launched a PolkaPants collaboration with British chef Gizzi Erskine (a TV cook with a trademark beehive).
 It’s the first in a yearly series with various female chefs.
 Erskine’s version is inspired by her own rockabilly style with a high-waist and leopard print design.

 So far, orders have been mostly for female chefs, but Thompson says food stylists, photographers and ceramic artists are also purchasing.
 “It’s kind of the same thing for a lot of girls who work in practical jobs.
 You find yourself having to find alternate clothes to wear to work, not the jeans you want to wear out.”